-Way back when the humble mobile phone began offering more than just a way of talking to someone, it was a real novelty to be able to connect to the information superhighway and use email.
-Of course, back then we didn’t even have WiFi so your internet connection was via the [GPRS] mobile signal and was painfully slow and intermittent.
+Way back when the humble mobile phone began to offer more than just a way of talking to someone, it was a real novelty to be able to connect to the information superhighway (ok, so perhaps it was more of a country lane then), and to use email on the move.